 A $30,000 cash prize from Scripps as well as the Scripps National Spelling Bee trophy.

 A $2,500 U.S. savings bond and reference library from Merriam-Webster.

-Twelve hundred dollars in reference works from Encyclopædia Britannica.
+Eleven hundred dollars in reference works from Encyclopædia Britannica.

 1925 - The Louisville Courier-Journal starts the event with nine contestants.
 Frank Neuhauser is the first winner, after spelling gladiolus correctly.

 1941 - Scripps Howard assumes sponsorship of the program.

 1943-1945 - There is no National Spelling Bee due to World War II.